 Get your ID card, U-Pass, textbooks

 Get your student ID card at the U of S Bookstore.
 Remember to bring photo ID.

 Find out what textbooks and materials you need in the My Textbooks channel in PAWS or at the Bookstore.
-If you buy textbooks from the U of S Bookstore after August 5, you will have until September 19 to exchange or return them.
+If you buy textbooks from the Bookstore after December 15 and wish to return or exchange them, you will have until January 20 to do so.

 Student Central can help.